NadiiaBulmak/NadiiaBulmak/README.md

 # Hi there!
 I'm Nadia 👋

 ✨ **Fullstack Developer in training at Mate Academy.**
-⚡ Passionate about mastering JavaScript, HTML/CSS, and building responsive projects.
+⚡ Passionate about mastering JavaScript, HTML/CSS, React, Typescript and building responsive projects.
 🤩 Dedicated to landing a job and contributing to an amazing team.
-🌱 Currently learning **DOM, Events, and Promises**.
+🌱 Currently learning **React + Typescript**.

 ## 🛠️ Skills